tokkonopapa/WordPress-IP-Geo-Block/README.md

 address.
 If the comment comes from undesired country, it will be blocked before Akismet validate it.

-2. Free IP Geolocation REST APIs are installed in this plugin to get a country code from an IP address.
+2. Free IP Geolocation database and REST APIs are installed in this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

+3. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
+downloaded and updated (once a month) automatically.

-3. If you have correctly installed one of the IP2Location plugins ( [IP2Location Tags][IP2Tag],
+4. If you have correctly installed one of the IP2Location plugins ( [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
-), this plugin uses its local database prior to the REST APIs.
+), this plugin uses its local database prior to the REST APIs.After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

+5. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against undesired access.

-4. Custom validation function can be added using `ip-geo-block-validate` filter hook with `add_filter()`.
+6. Custom validation function can be added using `ip-geo-block-comment` filter hook with `add_filter()`.

 ### Installation: